kragen/derctuo/sentential-database.md

 I'm not totally clear on how this works without doing the kind of textual rule analysis that I said above was difficult.

+I think this approach might work:

+- Initially, put all the purely monotonic rules in stratum 0, and all the nonmonotonic ones in stratum 1.

+- Do inferences stratum by stratum.

+- Maintain a list of inferred assertions for each rule, and of course the derivation for each inferred fact.

+- When a newly inferred fact Ⅰ requires the retraction of some previously inferred fact Ⅱ, that means that Ⅱ was inferred too early.
+So we retract all the assertions inferred from R(Ⅱ), add an inequality constraint putting it in a *strictly greater* stratum than R(Ⅰ) S(R(Ⅱ)) > S(R(Ⅰ)), and move it to the stratum after R(Ⅰ).
+  We also need to retract all assertions from other rules that are constrained to be in S(R(Ⅱ)) or later and move them as well.

+- When a newly inferred fact Ⅰ permits the inference of another newly inferred fact Ⅱ, that means that the rule R(Ⅱ) by which Ⅱ was inferred should be at a stratum greater than *or equal to* the stratum of the rule R(Ⅰ) by which Ⅰ was inferred.
+So we add an inequality S(R(Ⅱ)) ≥ S(R(Ⅰ)) to a topological sorting database on that basis, if it is not already there.
+This may involve moving R(Ⅱ) to the current stratum, may involve moving other rules constrained to be in a greater than or equal stratum to the current stratum, and may require moving other rules to higher strata.

+- Retraction chaining from retraction to either assertion or retraction is handled by the shotgun approach of retracting everything from a rule that is being promoted to a stratum after the current one, because any rule that transitively depended on a rule being thus promoted will also be promoted and thus all its assertions also retracted.

+- Upon encountering circular dependencies with a negation in the chain, throw up hands and report them to the user.

+This clearly isn't the most efficient mechanism, since we may waste substantial work on a chain of reasoning that must be later retracted when it was discovered to depend on a rule that was applied too early, but I think it might be adequately efficient in practice.

 Aggregate formulas
 ------------------